 As artists, we know a little thing or two about DIY, after all we pretty much invented the term.
 It makes sense then that we would wear many hats when working professionally.
 Whether that means building our brand, pitching our own work, or marketing ourselves on social media.
 That’s why we invited Sea Tea Improv, Hartford’s favorite improv comedians, to share their expertise on social media and networking to the apprentices at Neighborhood Studios, the Arts Council’s summer arts education program for teens.
 The first thing to remember when using social media professionally is that some platforms are more effective than others for reaching your audience.
 These days we’re all glued to some or all of the Big Four social media networks – Facebook, Twitter, Pinterest, and Instagram, so a professional presence on these platforms is necessary, though not sufficient, for gaining exposure.
-Rest assured, we did the hard work for you.
+Not everyone has the patience to grow their profiles on their own though, which is why some may decide to take a look at a site like IncrediTools to find ways to monitor their progress on any of these four social media networks.
+Another way of growing your following would be to connect with people online and be social.
+This is one point that Dan mentions as a way to help to grow social platforms.
+If you’re looking for more tips, rest assured, we did the hard work for you.
 Dan Russell of Sea Tea Improv breaks down the different social media platforms that are most effective for every type of artist.
 Check out the list below with some added tips from yours truly.

 Filmmakers: Vimeo, YouTube, Vine